4 ERP Change Management Tips to Ease the Transition for Your Team

 Throughout your company, you’ll have project supporters – the ones who see the value and are motivated to make it a success.
 And you’ll have resistors – the people who strongly dislike change and may dig in their heels.
 Even if they see the flaws in your current system, they might be more comfortable with ‘the devil they know’.
 Knowing who these individuals are and creating a plan to manage them is crucial to minimizing the risk to your project.

 Think about the cultural changes the implementation will create.
 Changes to process will change the way people work.
 Think about how that impacts the individuals on your team.
 It might be tempting to use a broad brush and outline how the changes will affect different teams or departments.
 But you need to consider individual personalities, as each person will respond differently.
 Conducting organization and people readiness assessments early on can help you identify the risks and opportunities.
 Based on the results, you can create an action plan to manage the resistors throughout the project.
-Set check-in points mid-project and post-implementation to see how your progressing.
+Set check-in points mid-project and post-implementation to see how you're progressing.

 3. Develop a plan for consistent communication